 - Absolutely fantastic battery life

-- Canon’s colors are really nice, and I’ve come to think of this sensor sort of like shooting with Slide film
+- Canon’s colors are really nice, and we’ve come to think of this sensor sort of like shooting with Slide film

-- Autofocus is pretty good, but I wouldn’t use it for street photography
+- Autofocus is pretty good, but we wouldn’t use it for street photography

 - We finally got 4K video